dmcginley/project1_yoga_site/README.md

 <https://en.wikipedia.org/wiki/Yoga>

 ### Icons
 - [Material Icons](https://developers.google.com/fonts/docs/material_icons) - The icons in the card section were taken from Google's Material Icons.
 I downloaded the SVG and used it inside img tags.
+I changed the color in Gimp (from black to the dark grey) to suit the coloring of the website.

 - [Boxicons](https://boxicons.com/) - The icons in the footer were taken from Boxicons.
 I downloaded the SVG code and pasted it in, to try to get everything smaller on the site to try and help with loading speeds.